-Table 4 includes the projected amount of qualifying resources net of completed and expected 2021 REC sales from Palouse Wind, Rattlesnake Flat Wind and Kettle Falls.
-The amount of generation from Kettle Falls shown in Table 4 has been reduced by 4.7 percent to account for the expected amount of non-qualifying old growth fuel from Canadian sources.
-Even though Grant

-County PUD is now recording the qualifying generation from the Wanapum and Priest Rapids hydroelectric projects in WREGIS, and Avista is receiving its share of those credits in its WREGIS account, it remains ineligible for EIA compliance because Grant County PUD utilizes hydro Method Three, which is no longer allowed for compliance per WAC 480-109-200(7).
-Avista has elected to receive financial compensation for its share of any eligible incremental hydroelectric generation through its participation in the Residential Exchange Agreement with the Bonneville Power Administration, so there are no RECs to list from BPA under that agreement.
+Table 5 includes the projected amount of qualifying resources net of completed and expected 2023 REC sales from Palouse Wind, Rattlesnake Flat Wind and Kettle Falls.
+The amount of generation from Kettle Falls shown in Table 5 has been reduced by 5.1% to account for the expected amount of non-qualifying old growth fuel from Canadian biomass fuel sources.
+Even though Grant PUD now registers the qualifying generation from the Wanapum and Priest Rapids hydroelectric projects in WREGIS, and Avista is receiving its share of those credits in its WREGIS account, it remains ineligible for use in Avista's EIA compliance because Grant PUD utilizes Hydro Method Three, which is no longer allowed for compliance per WAC 480-109-200(7).
+Avista has elected to receive financial compensation for its share of any eligible incremental hydroelectric generation through its participation in the Residential Exchange Agreement with the Bonneville Power Administration, so there are no RECs available to list from BPA under that agreement.